Changissnz/selfinterest/README.md

 messages of the narrative.
 Likewise, the perspective of the believer in the narrative also undergoes changes, evidenced by the believer's language used, the ideals they claim to now uphold, and the methodologies that they feel they have a right to use, all due to the narrative.
-Some common uses of the narrative are to ascribe objectivity to that which otherwise can only be opinionated on given the facts at disposal, to draw conclusions on the matters that otherwise can only be speculated on due to the missing of vital facts.
+Some common uses of the narrative are to ascribe constructed objectivity to that which otherwise can only be opinionated on given the facts at disposal, to draw conclusions on the matters that otherwise can only be speculated on due to the missing of vital facts.
 The narrative fills in the holes of missing information, removes plausible sources of doubt, uses language of collective acceptance or traditionalist practice to